Living with Depression

 Learn more about our Patient Engagement products now!
 Turn your patients into active participants in their healthcare by giving them easy access to the same evidence-based information you trust – but delivered in an easy-to-understand format.

 Depression is a mental health condition that affects your thoughts, feelings, and actions.
 Being diagnosed with depression can bring you relief if you did not know why you have felt or behaved a certain way.
-It could also leave you feeling overwhelmed with uncertainty about your future.
-Preparing yourself to manage your symptoms can help you feel more positive about your future.
+It could also leave you feeling overwhelmed.
+Finding ways to manage your symptoms can help you feel more positive about your future.

 Stress is your body's reaction to life changes and events, both good and bad.
 Stress can add to your feelings of depression.
 Learning to manage your stress can help lessen your feelings of depression.